 shredded lotus root

 hard cooked eggs

 cooked meats, fish, and vegetables

 On a cold winter day, there is nothing quite like a hot bowl of congee to warm your body.
-Add garlic, fresh ginger and diced onion to the congee while it cooks and serve with a dash of cinnamon and a pat of butter.
+Add garlic, fresh ginger and diced onion to the congee while cooking.

 Experimental chefs today are playing with the congee basic formula to use brown rice and other grains.
-Search the wonderful wide world of the internet for other ideas of how to play with this nourishing porridge.
+You can search the internet for other ideas of how to play with this nourishing porridge.
 Just keep in mind what you are trying to accomplish.
 Taste and physical health/wellness don’t always follow the same path.